ktjkc/reflextrust/README.md

 ## ✨ About the Author

-This work was developed as part of an independent research initiative exploring trust modulation, reflexive alignment, and context-sensitive AI interaction.

-Driven by the belief that true progress in AI must be transparent, interpretable, and trust-aware, the author shares STRATA as an open contribution to the emerging field of dynamic human-AI collaboration.

-> "Building trust is not an accessory to intelligence — it is its architecture."
+STRATA was created from a deep curiosity about how trust shapes intelligence.
+This work is part of an open journey to build AI systems that are not just powerful — but transparent, reflexive, and human-centered.

+It is shared in the spirit of openness, collaboration, and trust — to help guide the future of AI.

+>*"Where there is intelligence without trust, there is no understanding."*
 >
-> —Hossa
+> — Hossa

 ## 🤝 Acknowledgements